 Meinrad Craighead: Crow Mother and the Dog God

-This extensively illustrated volume collects the varied, powerful work of Meinrad Craighead, an artist whose images find their beginnings in her Catholic roots (she was a nun for fourteen years) as well as in the traditions of Southwest Native American Culture, in which she has immersed herself since moving to New Mexico twenty years ago.
+This extensively illustrated volume collects the varied, powerful work of Meinrad Craighead (American, 1936–2019), an artist whose images find their beginnings in her Catholic roots (she was a nun for 14 years) as well as in the traditions of Southwest Native American Culture, in which she immersed after settling in New Mexico in 1983.

-This retrospective conveys Craighead's enormous body of work over the past forty years.
+This retrospective conveys Craighead's enormous body of work from her long career.
 It is a tribute to an important visionary, a fine artist, and an inspiring life.
 Essays by Rosemary Davies, a writer who first met Craighead at Stanbrook Abbey; Virginia Beane Rutter, a Jungian analyst and the author of Embracing Persephone and Celebrating Girls; and Eugenia Parry, an art historian and the author of numerous books and essays about art and photography, discuss Meinrad Craighead's work with subtlety and insight.